 As an organic farmer, you know how many factors go into the health and yield of your crops.
 You take special care to select the right equipment and times for planting.
 But how do you choose the best organic fertilizer for organic farming?
 There are many elements to consider.
 However, two of the most common types of organic manure are chicken manure and cow manure.
 Both options are good, but it’s helpful to know the exact differences to make the right choice.

-In today’s article, we will break down the differences between chicken manure pellets and beef manure.
+In this article, we will break down the differences between chicken manure pellets and cattle manure.
 We hope this helps you make an informed choice for your organic farming fertilizer.

 Comparing Cattle Manure & Poultry Manure

 Manure from cows and chickens have a lot in common.
 Both are some of the best resources of nutrients for organic crop farmers, making it easier to earn and maintain your organic certification.
 They both also increase your soil’s water retention.
 However, cow manure is typically more expensive and contains fewer nutrients than chicken manure.

 Chicken manure pellets, or poultry manure, are a popular fertilizer for organic farms.
 Hens will typically consume about twice as much water as feed, which means they produce twice as many fresh droppings as the food they eat.
 This is great news for farmers because it keeps the price of chicken manure pellets very affordable.
 The analysis of our chicken manure pellets is typically 5-4-2 NPK.
 This means that in every ton of manure, there is 5% nitrogen, 4% phosphorus, and 2% potassium.

 Poultry manure is highly acidic compared with other organic manures.
 However, the acidity can be significantly reduced with proper composting, just like any other raw manure.
 Once the composting process is complete, chicken manure is a completely safe and beneficial fertilizer for organic crops.

 Advantages of Chicken Manure

 - Naturally a great source of nitrogen, phosphorus, and potassium.